deutschebank/fluxnova-docs-manual/content/user-guide/dmn-engine/embed.md

 # Logging

 The DMN engine uses [SLF4J] as logging API.
-The `camunda-dmn-engine` artifact does not have a dependency to any of the existing [SLF4J] backends.
+The `flowave-dmn-engine` artifact does not have a dependency to any of the existing [SLF4J] backends.
 This means that you can choose which backend you want to use.
 One example would be [LOGBack], or if you want to use Java util logging, you could use the `slf4j-jdk14` artifact.